Idiot-proof

 Paper cutting machine with two separate hand buttons and one leg pedal for its operation.
 Requiring most of the operator's limbs to be used to activate the machine prevents them from being in dangerous positions while it operates.

 Idiot-proof refers to the process by which human error is minimized with designs that are easy to understand.
 This involves finding the causes of misuse, which can improve safety.

 Idiot-proof design originated on the basis of safety, where the designer needed to predict, and hence prevent any possible danger of the misuse of the product, no matter how “idiotic”.

 As a result, this approach has shaped many different forms of idiot-proofing that now appear in various industries, technologies, and routine tasks.

-Some argue that designs cannot be idiot-proof.

-Etymology

-The word "idiot-proof" is an adjective that combines the existing words “idiot” and the suffix “-proof” to describe something that is easy to use and operate.
-Its first use was in 1924.

-The word “idiot” has multiple origins from French (idiot), Latin (idiōta), and Greek (ἰδιώτης).
-Among the many definitions, the word is defined as someone without skills or professional training.
-The suffix “-proof” is defined as offering resistance to the first element of the word, such as bullet-proof, heat-proof, sound-proof, etc.

-The combination of these two words, idiot-proof, refers to something or a process that any person without skills can use or follow.